xpqz/dyalog-docs/language-reference-guide/docs/system-functions/exception.md

                             Int32 month, Int32 day)
 ```

 Similarly to GUI objects, `⎕EXCEPTION` is not preserved across a save/load cycle if the workspace is loaded in a different interpreter.

+!!! note
-Note: `⎕SIGNAL` can be used to reset the value of this system constant.
+    `⎕SIGNAL` can be used to reset the value of this system constant.